Welsh Centre for Printing and Coatings

 A program is written as a sequence of statements - one statement per line:

-Each statement contains up to four fields each separated by a space or tab character as shown below:
+Each statement contains up to four fields each separated by one or more space or tab characters as shown below:

 The label field is used to create a reference point in the program than can be used to identify/locate a collection of instructions.